ICarlota99/Frontend-Vue-Test/README.md

 - A fixed **product grid** that displays 10 product cards in a clean, responsive layout.
 - Reusable components like `ProductCard`, `RoundImage`, `ScrollingGrid`, and `ProductGrid` were built with scalability in mind.

-Each product card includes an icon that leads to a **dedicated product detail view** (`/products/:id`).
+Each product card leads to a **dedicated product detail view** (`/products/{id}/details`).
 This page displays extended product data, including any available variations.

 ## 🔌 Mock API